glampert/glampert.github.io/_posts/2015-10-10-reverse-engineering-lucasarts-outlaws.markdown

 of "walls" and "sectors", so converting that to renderable geometry is a little tricky.

-Based on the LVT, I'll try to figure out the LVB format in the next few weeks and see were it leads, so stay tuned for more `:P`.
+Based on the LVT, I'll try to figure out the LVB format in the next few weeks and see were it leads, so stay tuned for more.
 The really cool thing to do would be to actually write a raycast engine and draw the game levels "the proper way", but I'll probably cheat and just find a way of converting the data to OpenGL triangles.
 Maybe after that, if I'm still up for it, I'll give a raycaster a try and see if I can draw the Outlaws maps in the same way the game did.